-This week Bobbi Conner talks with Dr. Andrew Brock about capsule endoscopy, and how it is used to help diagnose diseases of the small intestine.
-Dr. Brock is a...
+This week Bobbi Conner talks with Dr. Cynthia Schandl about liquid biopsy and how it is used in precision medicine to assist in the treatment of cancer.
+Dr. Schandl is a...

 When Can You Go Back to Work or School After an Illness?

 Staying home when you’re sick is important, but how do you know when you’re okay to venture back into the world?
 Katie Schill, nurse practitioner with Palmetto Health’s Mobile Clinic, offers some answers:

 One of the most common questions we hear in the clinic is, “Can I go back to work/school?”
 Here is my quick guide.

 Have a fever of 100.4 or greater.
 You can go back when fever-free without use of Tylenol, ibuprofen or similar medication for 24 hours.

 Have the creepy crawlies: lice, scabies, bed bugs, etc. You can return when treated appropriately for whatever creepy-crawly you may have.